-Also, blood sugar and insulin help lower cortisol levels and fuels your brain and muscles.
+Also, blood sugar and insulin help lower cortisol levels and fuel your brain and muscles.

-So, being on a very low carb or no-carb keto diet or carnivore diet tends to increase your cortisol levels and over time lowers total and free testosterone levels.
+So, being on a very low-carb or no-carb keto diet or carnivore diet tends to increase your cortisol levels and over time lowers total and free testosterone levels (all are bad).

 On the other hand, eating a diet high in processed foods and high glycemic load carbs that cause blood sugar fluctuations throughout the day also causes highs and lows in your cortisol levels.

 Extreme calorie-restricted diets also cause massive amounts of cortisol.
 You lose weight, but a lot of it can be valuable muscle.

 Don’t stress your body, keep it slow and steady.

 Again, I’ll go deeper into this topic in a future article.

 You need to move daily to help balance your stress hormones.
 Unfortunately, there are many exercises that will increase your stress levels and put additional stress on your nervous system.